A surprising number of British migrants have gone on to take the top job in their adopted country. What are your chances of being elected?

 However, we suspect that most British people moving overseas are only too happy to escape British politics and pursue other interests!

 Whatever you decide, when you’re ready to move we hope you choose to elect PSS International Removals as your moving company.
-After all we have been the UK’s leader in international removals for nearly 40 years!
+After all we have been the UK’s leader in international removals for over 40 years!